bryancaraman/thrift-API/README.md

 - https://falcon.readthedocs.io/en/stable/api/status.html
 - https://docs.peewee-orm.com/en/latest/peewee/querying.html

-hint:  the test will want the appropriate response code to be returned from the POST
+hints:  The test will want the appropriate response code to be returned from the POST.
+You can use debug print statements the output will show up in the test

 Once complete, run docker compose command for test and you should see the Exercise2 tests have now PASSED